How to Change a Band Saw Blade in Just 4 Simple Steps

 Before making any adjustments to your band saw, always ensure that you disconnect it from the power source.
 Disconnecting from the power source may seem extreme, but one accidental knock could start your band saw and open up the possibility of numerous injuries.

-With your machine securely turned off, open the machine, loosen the band saw blade guides, and release tension on the old blade.
+With your machine securely turned off, open the machine, loosen the band saw blade guides, and release the tension on the old blade.
 Most machines have a specialized lever for this very purpose.
 Remove the old blade and tie it up so that it can’t cause harm.

 3. Put Your New Blade On